10 min read

 At Scalingo, this commitment is reflected in a company-wide effort.
 From InfoSec and engineering to support and product teams, everyone is involved.
 And that’s what makes the certification meaningful.
 It’s not just a document, it’s something that lives in our everyday practices.

-“ 🛡️ Today, this trusted framework enables us to host dozens of sensitive healthcare applications, both in France and internationally, across a wide range of use cases including telemedicine, care coordination, clinical trials, patient journeys, and preventive care. ”
+The HDS framework allows us to host dozens of sensitive healthcare applications, both in France and internationally, across a wide range of use cases including telemedicine, care coordination, clinical trials, patient journeys, and preventive care.

 Still have questions?
-Here are the answers to the most common concerns our users have about HDS hosting and what it involves.
+Here are the answers to the most common questions and concerns our users have about HDS hosting and what it involves.

 1. Can health data be hosted on AWS, Azure, or Google Cloud?